 (B) Advertising signs.
 Notwithstanding any other provision of this chapter, the City Council shall have the discretion to enter into any contractual relationship or franchise agreement with any individual or organization for the provision of bus shelters which may feature advertising signs.
 Such signs shall be exempt from the regulations contained in this chapter, but shall be regulated by the terms of the contractual agreements or franchise.
 The City Council finds, in adopting this section, that advertising signs are commonly found in bus shelters, and thus are an exception to its other regulations which generally prohibit advertising signs from being displayed in the public right-of-way.

 (C) Billboards.
-BILLBOARD shall mean an advertising sign containing more than 50 square feet, which signs shall be permitted in the C-3, M-1, and M-2 Zones with a use permit.
+BILLBOARD shall mean an outdoor advertising sign that is more than 50 square feet in size.

 (D) Realty signs.
 The provisions of this article shall not be deemed to prohibit the fixing of signs on real property advertising such property for sale or lease when in compliance with the following: